 And on this lovely Olmos Park home which we painted for Styleberry Creative in San Antonio TX, “Inkwell” was the black paint color of choice for the front door and the shutters.

-We’ve looked at our top picks for the best black paint colors, but what about a very deep gray?
+These are good picks for the best black paint colors, but what about a very deep gray?

 Unless you’re certain that you want a true black, add a deep, dark gray to your list of options to sample when you’re picking paint color.
 You might be surprised!
 Dark gray will “read” as a black in most cases.
 Our top pick: